 One laser treatment can cost as much as $2,000 US, depending on the size and location of the tattoo and the type of laser used.
 And it takes multiple, long sessions to achieve the desired result.
 This huge price tag, combined with multiple, lengthy sessions, leave people seeking cheaper and more convenient alternatives such as tattoo removal creams.
 But do they work?

 Getting a tattoo is a lot like marriage—a lifelong commitment, painful and expensive to part from.

 All removal methods have one obstacle in common: They have to penetrate the outermost layers of the skin (epidermis and dermis) to interact with the ink.
 There is currently little to no evidence that tattoo removal creams can penetrate the skin well enough to make a significant effect on breaking down the ink.
 They may lighten or fade the ink, but that's the most they can do.

 So the short answer is no, they don't work.

 Furthermore, the FDA has not approved or cleared any DIY tattoo removal cream or ointment.
 They have neither reviewed them nor seen any evidence of efficacy.
 Furthermore, they warn that these DIY creams may cause unexpected adverse reactions such as rash, burning, scarring, and impact on skin pigmentation.

-According to the FDA, laser is the only effective and safe method.
-The treatment should be performed by a qualified dermatologist specialized in tattoo removal, using an approve laser device.
+According to the FDA, a laser is the only effective and safe method.
+The treatment should be performed by a qualified dermatologist specialized in tattoo removal, using an approved laser device.